-To raise capital, we may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time, including pursuant to the Purchase Agreement with Lincoln Park.
+To raise capital, we may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
 These sales may also result in material dilution to our existing stockholders, and new investors could gain rights superior to our existing stockholders.

 In addition, sales of a substantial number of shares of our outstanding common stock in the public market could occur at any time.
-Certain of our stockholders, including Lincoln Park, hold a substantial number of our common stock that many of them are now able to sell in the public market.
+Certain of our stockholders, including certain of the selling stockholders, hold a substantial number of our common stock that many of them are now able to sell in the public market.
 Sales of stock by these stockholders could have a material adverse effect on the trading price of our common stock.